 Zerbino gathers up Orlando’s arms and labels them to ward off thieves.
-Before he can go, Mandricardo shows up looking for Orlando.
+Before he can go, Mandricardo shows up looking to finish his battle with Orlando.
 When Mandricardo takes the sword Durindane from the pile, Zerbino fights to defend Orlando’s honor.
 Mandricardo, encased in magical arms and wielding the world’s mightiest sword, slays him and departs with Durindane.

 Judgment: He has an air of the ridiculous so that I cannot quite tell if Ariosto is satirizing chivalry through him.
 His commitment to the oath is admirable and his hopeless battle against Mandricardo is quite awesome.